 Exterior Clean-Up Tips

 Curb appeal is powerful.
-It's what draws online views and encourages buyers to actually exit their car on open house day.
+It draws online views and encourages buyers to exit their cars on open house day.
 Don’t be fooled by the idea that buyers can get past a little manual labor on their part.
-Unkempt yards and dirty siding are solid predictors of drive by viewings only.
+Unkempt yards and dirty siding are solid predictors of drive-by viewings only.

-However, some buyers might be willing to look past an ugly yard if there is a very attractive price.
-As CEO, it's a gamble that you have to calculate.
-Also consider that first impressions are hard to change when it comes to showing a home.
-Buyers might be wowed by the interior, but they’ll never forget the work that needs to be done outside if it's unappealing.
+However, some buyers might be willing to look past an ugly yard if there is an attractive price.
+As the homeowner, it's a gamble that you have to calculate.
+Also, consider that first impressions are hard to change when showing a home.
+The interior might wow buyers, but they’ll never forget the work that needs to be done outside if it's unappealing.

 This is a basic list of how to begin cleaning the exterior.

 - Power wash all surfaces that can stand the intense stream.

 - If the house doesn’t need a complete paint redo, touch up the exterior color.

 - Replace a broken mailbox, gutters, or railings.

 - Front doors and entries make or break sales.